Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Stability and Performance Analysis

-We demonstrate that, in the presence of model mismatch, longer prediction horizons may invalidate the sufficient stability condition and degrade the worst-case performance.
-Nonetheless, when the model mismatch is sufficiently small, extending the prediction horizon \textit{moderately} may still be favorable since a lower suboptimality bound may be obtained.

 Specifically, a sufficient condition for the stability of CE-MPC is first established, based on which performance bounds of CE-MPC can be derived.
 Following the stability condition, the maximum allowed mismatch level that guarantees the closed-loop stability can be derived.
-Moreover, under mild conditions such that competitive-ratio bounds are attainable, the optimal prediction horizon that gives the lowest (i.e., best) ratio bound can also be computed.
-Finally, to enable potential refinement of the results, we provide a novel analysis pipeline, summarizing the core steps to establish the results.
+Moreover, under mild conditions such that a competitive-ratio bound is valid, an approximate optimal prediction horizon that gives the lowest ratio bound can also be numerically computed by minimizing this bound.
+Finally, we provide a novel analysis pipeline, \qt{sketching} the core steps to establish the results.

 \begin{theorem}[Stability of CE-MPC] Let Assumptions \ref{ass:sec_pre:basic_problem} to \ref{ass:sec_analysis:Lipschitz_dynamics} hold.
 If the prediction horizon $N \geq \underline{N}_{0}$ and the mismatch level $\epara$ in \eqref{eq:sec_pre:parameter_set} satisfy